larsz-o/fitness-session-tracker/README.md

 # Fitness Session Tracker
 A React.js web application for personal trainers to track their clients' sessions.
 Trainers can add their clients and track how many sessions they've had out of their total number of prepaid sessions.
-When a client has completed
+Trainers can add clients, including their name, email address, and how many sessions they've purchased.
+They can then log sessions as they occur.
+When a client is nearing the end of their prepaid sessions (within 3), an email icon appears on the client's card, which allows the trainer to send a reminder email to the client, asking them to purchase additional sessions.
+Once the client's card is full (all prepaid sessions have been completed), the trainer can no longer log new sessions, ensuring that all sessions have been pre-purchased.
+If the trainer clears the client's card, the prepaid sessions are set to 0.
+The trainer can then edit the client's information (adding more sessions) when they have purchased additional sessions.

+## Built With
+* React
+* Node
+* Express
+* PostgreSQL
+* Nodemailer
+* Material UI
+* Passport
+* Redux
+* Redux-Sagas
+* Chance

-## Prerequisites
+## Replicating this application

 Before you get started, make sure you have the following software installed on your computer: